Your Hosts for Cheers to 20 Years:

 Ariana used a mobility scooter to assist her from age 5-12.
 At age 12, she required a power wheelchair full time--and rediscovered her freedom and independence!
 Ariana had a successful spinal fusion surgery in 2015 to correct her worsening scoliosis.
 In April 2017, Ariana began receiving Spinraza, the first ever FDA-approved treatment for SMA.
 She has been slowly increasing in strength and stamina ever since!
 In 2018, thanks to the efforts of her therapists, doctors and parents, she will be getting a sit-to-stand wheelchair, allowing her to stand at will, increasing her muscles and abilities, and allowing for more function and accessibility in her world.

 Ariana turns 20 in May!
 She is completing her sophomore year at California State University Sacramento, living on campus mid-week, while majoring in Child Development with the goal of becoming a teacher.
 She comes home every weekend so she can continue playing on the BORP Shockers power soccer team in Berkeley every weekend.
 She enjoys the competition and improving her soccer skills, but mostly she relishes being part of the team.
 Ariana also loves her cat, Zoe, flowers, going on "photography strolls" and creating art.
 She is looking forward to the next chapter in her life: going off to college and becoming a teacher!

 Ariana says, "I really want to find a cure for SMA, not just for me, but for everyone who has SMA."
 Cure SMA and the research they are funding have really given us hope that a cure may be found to keep Ariana as healthy as possible, and give hope to so many others who are also fighting this disease.

-Annie Dooling will happily tell you she’s four years old holding up her four little fingers with a huge smile on her face.
-She’s very excited to turn five in April.
+Annie Dooling will happily tell you she’s five and a half years (not JUST five).
+She’s very excited to turn six in April.
 Annie’s parents, Matt and Cathy are excited too.
 Annie was diagnosed with SMA when she was three and a half years old (Oct 2016).
 At that time there was no cure and no treatment.